 JERUSALEM, Dec.
-19 – A planeload of 208 new immigrants from Ukraine celebrated their first Hanukkah in Israel after landing in Tel Aviv today, thanks to millions of Christian supporters of the International Fellowship of Christians and Jews (The Fellowship).
+19 – A planeload of 208 new immigrants from Ukraine celebrated their first Hanukkah in Israel after landing in Tel Aviv on a Freedom Flight today, thanks to millions of Christian supporters of the International Fellowship of Christians and Jews (The Fellowship).

 Welcoming the group for this special holiday occasion was Israel’s Minister of Immigration and Absorption, Sofa Landver.
 “It is so symbolic that you arrived in Israel at the height of the Festival of Lights – Hanukkah.
 You are adding a lot of light to the State of Israel, and I hope that your first Hanukkah lights in Israel will light your way to building a new home” in the Jewish state, she told the arrivals.